 My dear friend,

 This is why I adore you.

-Though it's half again as many months since you walked with me, talked with me through the dark, I still feel warmed by your feeling your way into my experience.
+Thanks for walking and talking with me that night.
+I still feel warmed by your feeling your way into my experience.
 Thank you for helping me see in the dark.
 And helping me say.

 [with permission from personal correspondence]